robinilla/HYs-modeling-evaluation/README.md

 - *Figure 4.R*: Data code used for doing figure 4.
 Data inputs are  1) RAW data and 2) the predictions of the results at municipality resolution scale.

 ## Citation
 - Authors. (submitted, 2025).
-Evaluation of modeling approaches to account for hunting data variability across large spatial scales.
+Evaluation of modeling approaches to account for hunting data variability across large spatial scales. *Journal of Applied Ecology.*